Understanding your consumers' needs and wants has become essential to ensure your company is future-proof.

 The customer journey’s 5 different stages: awareness, consideration, purchase, retention, and advocacy.
 Mapping your customer journey will help you understand your customer’s experience and should highlight any gaps you may have.

 Consumer insights can help you improve your customer journey, from awareness to advocacy, by providing you with information about what consumers want and need at each stage of the journey.
-This information can be used to identify areas where your customer journey is falling short, as well as opportunities to improve it.
+This information can be used to identify areas where your customer journey is falling short, and unlock customer insights for your business.

 For example, if you know that consumers are frustrated by the time it takes to get through to customer service, you may want to focus on improving your customer service process.
 Or, if you know that consumers are not finding the information they need on your website, you may want to focus on improving your website's navigation.